-Fieldfares are nomadic winter visitors that come over from Scandinavia, like a Viking raiding party, to pillage our berries.
-They arrive in late October and stay for the winter before leaving again in April.
-A tiny number stay and breed in Scotland.
+Fieldfares are nomadic winter visitors that come over to here from Scandinavia, like a Viking raiding party, to pillage our berries.
+They arrive in late October and stay for the whole winter before leaving again in April.
+A tiny number stay behind and breed in Scotland.

 They are a large thrush of the woodlands and countryside with a chestnut back, dark tail, grey rump, and a grey head with dark streaks on the crown.
 Bold spots cover their yellowish breast and they have a yellow bill with a dark tip.
 They have a visible white underwing when flying, which they do with bursts of wing beats followed by a glide.
 They stand upright when on the ground, usually in groups and often with Redwings, moving about with purposeful hops.
 Their call is a "chack chack", which is given in flight, so if you hear it they have already dashed off to another tree.